-A variety of career objectives is outlined in a Carolina Tips[®] publication entitled "Biology Careers for the Next Century" written by John A. Snyder.
+A variety of career objectives is outlined in an American Institute of Biological Sciences publication entitled "Careers in The Biological Sciences."
 This information is available on-line at Biology Careers.
 Additional career information for microbiology majors is available at Microbiology Careers